DrozmotiX/ioBroker.sourceanalytix/README.md

 # ioBroker.powermonitor

+## Published code is currenlty in ALPHA state and only test-objects of discovergy demo account are hard-coded implemented (see to-do !)
+## first beta release for community testing expected by end of week 2 2019 ;-)

 ioBroker Power Monitor allows you to keep track & trace power consumption for your devices.
 You need data as input (total amount of Wh used) from your devices and this adapter will :